ckipp01/andaga/README.md

     -h, --help            output usage information
 ```

-The options are obviously just the options I chose, but I felt that the majority of my activities that I had 100% contorl over (which is the time I'm logging) was able to fit into the following categories: learn, action, rest, and social.
+The options are obviously just the options I chose, but I felt that the majority of my activities that I had 100% control over (which is the time I'm logging) was able to fit into the following categories: learn, action, rest, and social.
 I also track the place and time of each activity.